conix-center/LightAnchorFramework/README.md

 To build the light anchor framework

+1. Install XCode
 1. Clone this repository
 1. Open the .xcodeproj file
-5. Build the project by clicking the play button
+5. Build the project by clicking the play button in xcode

 To build the metallib file